HapaxL/GSTHD/README.md

 **Note:** a big issue I had with Drekorig's tracker was a feeling of unresponsivity from clicking on things on the tracker.
 This was due to left click being used to drag & drop, which meant the action of left-clicking normally on an icon to progress it could not go through until the mouse button was *released*, and also meant that moving the mouse even one pixel due to a click meant the click would not go through.
 I was dissatisfied with this behaviour, and opted to completely change the way the tracker controls.
 If this is not to your liking, please feel free to contact me on Discord (`Hapax#1729`), or [open a Github issue](https://github.com/HapaxL/ootr_gst/issues), I can probably code a way to set one's preferred control schemes in the Settings file.

 #### New features
 - Mouse wheel can now be used to progress and regress icons (applicable to progressive items, collected items, and dungeon names).
+Direction can be inverted or not.
 - New "Gossip Stone grid" UI element that can be used to add Gossip Stones in bulk to a layout.
 - Drag & dropped icons can now be moved around again from Gossip Stone to Gossip Stone (or to a Song's small icon).
 - Medallions can now be drag & dropped.